odoo-ide/vscode-odoo/README.md

 ## Notes
 - The Odoo IDE extension will automatically set `Python Language Server` to `None` in settings for Odoo workspaces because this extension uses a custom language server for the Odoo framework.
 If you have the [Pyright extension](https://marketplace.visualstudio.com/items?itemName=ms-pyright.pyright) installed, you should also disable it.
 Otherwise, you will have multiple language servers running with the same features that waste your system resources.
 - The Odoo IDE extension is built on top of [Pyright](https://github.com/microsoft/pyright) so it inherits all features of Pyright.
 - Depending on how you structure your projects, the Odoo IDE extension may not be able to resolve odoo imports.
-You can manually add the Odoo source code and your custom addons paths to settings as described in the [import resolution documentation](https://microsoft.github.io/pyright/#/import-resolution).
+You can manually add the Odoo source code and your custom addons paths to the `python.analysis.extraPaths` setting.
 - Both the Odoo source code and your custom addons must be added to your VSCode workspace for the Odoo IDE extension to work as expected.
+- For a better code completion experience, turn on quick suggestion for `strings` in the `editor.quickSuggestions` setting.

 ## Screenshots
 ![Model name completion](images/model-name-completion.png)